whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 _How on Earth do so many people think it is OK to obediently follow the rules of corrupt leaders?_ How did people get to the point where they submissively obey laws they don't agree with and corrupt authorities they don't like, and then accept their own obedience as legitimate and normal?

 Nearly all religious and political authorities insist on and promote obedience.
-To make obedience seem normal and right, they have purposely hidden or distorted important aspects of history by controlling the contents of holy books like the Bible, Torah, and Quran, as well as history books and other teaching materials, and emphasizing the aspects that promote obedience.
+To make obedience seem normal and right, they have purposely hidden or distorted important aspects of history by controlling the contents of holy books like the Bible, Torah, and Quran, as well as history books and other teaching materials, and emphasized the aspects that promote obedience.

 No example better reveals how this distortion works than the real story of history's most misunderstood spiritual leader: Jesus Christ.